misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 Query mapping scenarios
 -------------------------

-To obtain Apache Cayenne Expression object, several mapping scenarios are provided, plus plugin developer is free to implement his own one.
+To obtain an Apache Cayenne Expression object, several mapping scenarios are provided, plus plugin developer is free to implement his own one.

 Mapping of logic tree